Battery Guide

 Most emergency lighting batteries use one of the following chemistries:

-NiCd (Nickel Cadmium)
+NiCd

-Traditionally used in older emergency lighting systems.
+Nickel Cadmium batteries are traditionally used in older emergency lighting systems.

-Found in some newer emergency lighting systems and specialist applications.
+Lithium Iron Phosphate batteries are found in some newer emergency lighting systems and specialist applications.

 Always match the battery chemistry unless the manufacturer specifically approves an alternative.